MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-reliable-services-platform-architecture.md

 The service implementation may override virtual methods of either base class if the service has work to do at those points in the service lifecycle--or if it wants to create a communication listener object.
-Note that although the service may implement its own communication listener object exposing ICommunicationListener (in the diagram above), the communication listener is implemented by Service Fabric, as that service implementation uses a communication listener that is implemented by Service Fabric.
+Note that although the service may implement its own communication listener object exposing ICommunicationListener, in the diagram above, the communication listener is implemented by Service Fabric, as that service implementation uses a communication listener that is implemented by Service Fabric.

 See the [reliable service overview](service-fabric-reliable-services-introduction.md) and [reliable service advanced usage](service-fabric-reliable-services-advanced-usage.md) for more information on the specifics